~ On the blog ~

 Google Consent Mode v2 ensures compliance with data privacy regulations by dynamically adjusting tracking based on user consent preferences.
 GTM's real-time debugging and testing tools make it easy to ensure that Google Consent Mode is set up correctly on your website.

 By activating GTM's Preview Mode, you can inspect the Data Layer and confirm if consent signals (e.g., ad_storage, analytics_storage) get sent to Google Analytics or other tags.
-This simple method saves time and ensures your site remains compliant without requiring extensive manual checks.
+This simple method saves time and ensures your site remains compliant without the need for extensive manual checks.

 Implementing Tags and Tracking